LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 {:start="4"}
 4. This is a private beta that is available to a limited number of customers.
 Please contact your account manager if you’d like to be considered for inclusion.
 You’ll need to sign a beta agreement with LivePerson in order to participate.

+### Deletion process

+Once a deletion request is sent, it is inserted to the sytesm and is waiting to be approved for a pre-defined time of 5 days (by default).
+During that time period it is possible for the brand to cancel the deletion request and by that allowing the brand to monitor the deletion requests that are issued on his behalf.
+After the deletion request is approved, the deletion process will start and we garuntee a full deletion from all repositories within 20 days from that time.
+There is a limitation of the number of deletion requests that a brand can issue within a calendar month (limit of 100 requests per month).

 ### Main flows

 ** Note ** : Only closed chats / conversations can be deleted.